ilo5u/CX-CPU/README.md

 }
 ```

 To make and build the new backend correctly, we need to modify some CMake and LLVMBuild files.
-Obviously, we need to add ``Chinx`` identifier in the CMakeList.txt at the source root.
+Obviously, we need to add ``Chinx`` identifier in the CMakeLists.txt at the source root.

-### src/CMakeList.txt
+### src/CMakeLists.txt

 ```cmake
 set(LLVM_ALL_TARGETS